Building a FreeBSD pf Router behind XGS-PON

 block in log on $ext_if all

-pass in on $int_if from any to any keep state
+pass in on $lan_if from $lan_net to any keep state

 pass out all keep state